tacho87/mycoins/README.md

-Crap to track my coins (no keys here, just what i have vs price in USD)
+Track your cryptocurrency(bitcoins) USD price (no keys here, just what i have vs price in USD)
+Usage: just put it as your default page.

 https://tacho87.github.io/mycoins/